alokpadhi/100-days-of-code/r1-log.md

 more time on JS and almost going to finish the algorithmic scripting part

 ### R1D12
-Worked on pytho decorators today, learned how to use this for login autorization with some testing code
+Worked on python decorators today, learned how to use this for login autorization with some testing code